nivesh1997/credit_card_advisor/README.md

 Open in browser:
 http://local host:8000/

-you will get UI like:
+you will get UI like this:

 ![Screenshot 2025-11-14 153947](https://github.com/user-attachments/assets/f36f79fb-2a5d-4db3-8a49-ea43643e7408)

 For LLM BASED UI:

+you will get UI like this:

 Open in browser:
 http://local host:8000/llm